ReshanCSX/CS50W-Project1-Wiki/README.md

 # CS50W - Project 1 - Wiki

-Introducing to ‘Wiki’, the project 1 of CS50’s Web Programming with Python and JavaScript.
+Introducing to [Wiki](https://cs50.harvard.edu/web/2020/projects/1/), the project 1 of [CS50’s Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/).
 This project is a Wikipedia-like online encyclopedia, built using the Python language and Django framework.

 The features of this project include: